On this page

 This page is for parents and carers of children and young people attending public or Catholic schools, preschools or childcare.

-Find out what sexual behaviour is developmentally appropriate for your child, and the types of behaviour where your child’s school, preschool or childcare may need to respond.
+Find out what sexual behaviour is typical and developmentally expected for children and young people, and the types of behaviour where your child’s school, preschool or childcare may need to respond.

 Children and young people’s sexual behaviour

 Children and young people are sexual beings from birth.
-They may show different sexual behaviour at different ages and stages of their development.
+They may show different sexual behaviours at different ages and stages of their development.

-Most children and young people show developmentally appropriate sexual behaviour.
+Most children and young people show typical and developmentally expected sexual behaviour1.

 This behaviour is:

-- between children or young people equal in age, size and developmental ability
+- between children or young people equal in age, size and developmental ability, and who all consent to the behaviour

 - light-hearted, curious, mutual and spontaneous